Driving financial inclusion in Nigeria: A feature on Agency Banking

 • Agency banking provides the unbanked population access to bill and utility payments such as electricity bills, airtime purchases etc.

-• Agency banking brings essential financial services such as bank account opening, BVN registration, deposits and withdrawals, remittances closer to the people.
+• Agency banking brings essential financial services such as bank account opening, BVN registration, deposits and withdrawals, and remittances closer to the people.
 The proportion of agents offering deposit-withdrawal or cash-in-cash-out (CICO) services has increased from 74% in 2017 to over 90% in 2020.
-Only about 19% of agents currently offer account opening services, down from 68% three years ago.

 • They introduce the unbanked/financially excluded population to mobile banking.
 The practicality of this becomes evidence given that about 35 million unbanked Nigerians own a mobile phone.
 Herein lies a great deal of opportunities for agent banking principals to explore.